GoogleChrome/CertificateTransparency/log_policy.md

     for logging certificates
   * The Maximum Merge Delay (MMD) of the Log
   * All of the Accepted Root Certificates of the Log
+  * Whether the Log will reject certificate logging requests based on the Permissible Logging Rejection Criteria and if so, which criteria will be used as a basis for rejection by this Log.

 After acceptance, Google will monitor the Log, including random compliance testing, prior to its inclusion within Chromium.
 Such compliance testing will